Amenhotep III: Atenism

 Amenhotep III adopted the royal epithet "Aten-Tjehen", which means "the Dazzling Sun Disk", in his 30th Regnal Year, showing his increased interest in the Aten god and elevated it from a minor god to the solar disc by giving it royal patronage.
 Amenhotep III presumably wished to diminish the power of the Amun priesthood but not to the radical extent of his son, Akhenaten.
-Amenhotep III did not promote the Aten as an exclusive god in his own reign.
+Amenhotep III did not promote the Aten as an exclusive god in his own reign and his main religious devotion was still towards Amun-Ra, a combination of Thebes' deity Amun and the northern Egyptian sun god Ra in his reign...even if he did name "a royal boat as well as a Theban palace after Aten" (known as Malkata) and named his youngest daughter by his great royal wife Tiye with the name Beketaten meaning 'Handmaid of Aten'.
 A main reason the cult of Aten failed under Akhenaten was "due to its lack of afterlife beliefs.
 The traditional Osirian cult offered an opportunity for Egyptians to access an idealised vision of one’s life on Earth after they had died in the Field of Reeds or A’Aru.
 This was replaced with a continued existence in the present."